Do It Well: Critical response

-Chuck Taylor from Billboard magazine stated that the song is "a satisfying, flamethrowing pop–urban pearl.
-Not since 'Waiting for Tonight' has she served up a song with such potential to rally long-term play."
+Critics opined favorably over the song, though it received less enthusiastic reviews as well.
+Chuck Taylor from Billboard magazine stated that the song is "a satisfying, flamethrowing pop–urban pearl," stating: "Not since 'Waiting for Tonight' has she served up a song with such potential to rally long-term play."
 Alex Fletcher from Digital Spy gave to the song 4 out of 5 stars, commenting that "It's brassy, sassy, (although certainly not classy) and it's here to replace Beyoncé's 'Crazy In Love' as everyone's favourite guilty dancefloor pleasure.
 Caryn Ganz from Rolling Stone wrote that "the track is her salvation on the album, since is the only track that lets J. Lo do her thing: dance."
 Nathan S. from "DJ Booth" deemed it as an "ass-shaking masterpiece she's wisely chosen as her first single.
 The tracks got that "classic" J-Lo feel, huge strings and horns pared over funk-based percussion, with just a dash of Latin flavor thrown in.
 It is as epic as a song designed for moving in the club can be, even if the song's about two-third's incredible production, one-third J-Lo's singing."
 Dan Gennoe from Yahoo!
 Music wrote that the song "may not be prime club material, but they all come with choruses and grooves guaranteed to make the housework go with a swing."

-Michael Slezak from Entertainment Weekly wrote a mixed review, writing that "it finds Lopez's voice as tinny and feeble as ever, singing lyrics that may have sounded believable back in the early ’90s days of In Living Color, but now come off as a preposterous attempt to 'keep it real'."
+On the other hand, Michael Slezak from Entertainment Weekly wrote a mixed review, writing that "it finds Lopez's voice as tinny and feeble as ever, singing lyrics that may have sounded believable back in the early ’90s days of In Living Color, but now come off as a preposterous attempt to 'keep it real'."
 But he praised "the melody's as easy as it is catchy (perfect as "Jenny from the Block" for inebriated karaoke), and the beat demands a sumptuous choreographical feast of a video."

-Yahoo!
+A writer from Yahoo!
 Music wrote a negative review, stating that the song "sounds dated and recycled."
 Eric Henderson from Slant Magazine wrote that the song "is a fairly imaginative reworking of one of the many string breaks from Eddie Kendricks's "Keep On Truckin'."

 Commercial performance

-It achieved moderate success on the music charts worldwide, and peaked at number 31 on the Billboard Hot 100, becoming Lopez's 12th U.S. top 40 single.
+"Do It Well" debuted at number 53 on the Billboard Hot 100 chart on the week of October 6, 2007.
+The following week, it climbed one position, cracking the top fifty in its third week.
+It went on to peak at number 31 on the following week, becoming Lopez's 12th U.S. top 40 single.
 "Do It Well" has sold 538,000 paid digital downloads in the United States as of June 2013.
+Elsewhere, the song fared better, reaching the top-twenty in over eleven countries.
+In the United Kingdom, "Do It Well" debuted at number 34 on the UK Singles Chart week of October 6, 2007, climbing to its peak position, number 11, the following week.
+It remained at the top-twenty for two other weeks, becoming her seventeenth top-twenty hit.